WebLintCode/Web-Bootcamp/projects/Ajax-API-Calls/instructions.md

 # Ajax API Calls
 1) Use the following API: 'https://jsonplaceholder.typicode.com/users/'
 2) In your index.html you have 2 divs.
 First div is going to be used so you can add your select element to it.
-Second div will be use to display user's email
+Second div will be use to display user's website

 ## Steps:
 In app.js create 2 functions